 No Means No

-What are some common reasons people don't or can't say no when they really don't want sexual contact?1.
-Fear of injury or harm to themselves or to someone they love.
-No explanation needed here.
+What are some common reasons people don't or can't say no when they really don't want sexual contact?

 2. Fear of peer pressure - "If I say no, I will never be asked out again."